When one first approaches professional photography, often, one of the first questions that comes to mind is “How much does it cost?”

 It’s common for the client to assume that half the time invested by the photographer is the actual photo session, and perhaps an equal amount of time invested in editing the images, but in reality so much more time is invested.

-Planning the session, cleaning and testing equipment, scouting the location, posing ideas: 1.5 hr
+Planning your session, cleaning and testing equipment, scouting the location, creative ideas

 Not included above are the behind the scenes day-to-day tasks of running a small business such as web page and social media maintenance, keeping books and records, keeping up with industry standards and practices.